How can I tell if you have a specific book/movie/etc.?

 Where can I return my items?

-When the library is open, all items may be returned at the main circulation desk.
-There are also book drops at the front and back of the building that can be used at any time.
+Items may be returned in the book drops at the front and back of the building and inside at the main desk.
 The front book drop is for books and other print materials only.
 There are two book drops in back: the one labeled 'Books' is for print materials, and the one labeled 'Audio/Visual' is for things like DVDs, videogames, and audiobooks.
 Please be sure to return your items in the appropriate place; items can be damaged when returned in the incorrect drop.
 There is a 50¢ fine for each item returned in the wrong book drop.

 Can I use my library card to check out e-books?

 Yes!
-If you're a resident patron and you'd like to check out e-books, you'll want to use OverDrive, and you might want to check out Hoopla, too.
+If you're a resident patron and you'd like to check out e-books, you can use our OverDrive and Hoopla digital services.
 For more information on these and other ways to get materials from the library online, see our list of Digital Media.